fgallaire/backupchecker/docs/source/configure.rst

 * **owner** is the name of the owner of this file in the archive.
 * **group** is the name of the owner group of this file in the archive.
 * **sha1** is for the expected md5 hash sum of the archive.
 Also available is sha1, sha224, sha256, sha384, sha512.
+* **mtime** it is the posix timestamp of the last modification of the archive.
+It is usually automatically generated.
+* **outdated** takes a duration starting from the mtime of the archive.
+Afther this duration, a warning is triggered to warn that the archive is outdated.

 * **[files]** section stands for the files inside the archive or the tree of directories and files.
 This section is not mandatory if you do not need it.
 * **foos/foo|** means this file has to exist in the backup, whatever it is.